GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/1-tenant-factory/README.md

 This stage has only three variables that can be customized:

 - `root_node` specifies the top-level folder under which all tenant folders are created; if it's not specified (the default) tenants are created directly under the organization
-- `tag_names.tenant` defines the name of the tag key used to hold one tag value per tenant, and defaults `tenant`
+- `tag_names.tenant` defines the name of the tag key used to hold one tag value per tenant, and defaults to `"tenant"`
 - `tenant_configs` is a map containing the configuration for each tenant, and is explained below

 ### Configurations for both simple and FAST tenants

 A small number of attributes can be configured for each tenant in `tenant_configs` regardless of its type (simple or FAST-enabled).

-The key in the tenant map is used as the tenant shortname, and should be selected with care as it becomes part of resource names, so it should not exceed 3 characters unless a custom prefix is defined for the tenant.
+The key in the tenant map is used as the tenant shortname, and should be selected with care as it becomes part of resource names.
+If the tenant plans on using FAST stages it should not exceed 3 characters, unless a custom prefix is also defined for the tenant.

-`admin_principal` is a IAM-format principal (e.g. `group:tenant-admins@example.org`) which is assigned administrative permissions on the tenant environment, and impersonation permissions on the automation service account.
+`admin_principal` is a IAM-format principal (e.g. `"group:tenant-admins@example.org"`) which is assigned administrative permissions on the tenant environment, and impersonation permissions on the automation service account.

-`descriptive_name` is the name used for the tenant folder, and some resource descriptions.
+`descriptive_name` is the name used for the tenant folder, and in some resource descriptions.

 `billing_account` is optional and defaults to the organization billing account if not specified.
 If a custom billing account is used by the tenant, set its id in `billing_account.id`.
 When a custom billing account is used, this stage can optionally manage billing account permissions for tenant principals and service accounts by setting `billing_account.no_iam` to `false`.
 By default IAM is not managed for external billing accounts.